-tendency exists, a correction could be introduced.
-However, they further argue that it is possible to statistically determine which types of stops are more likely to be productive.
-Thus, it is possible to use data to decrease false positives (searching with no success), while not affecting overall success rates.
-The important observation is that, although platforms and algorithms can often be used in anti-social ways, they also have the potential to assist in addressing inequality and bias.
-While social values are embodied in tools, it is also possible for other parties to appropriate and reframe tools for different purposes.
-In this respect, human decisions remain vital.
 Algorithms, AI, and machine learning may offer a vehicle for addressing the pernicious bias that affects our criminal justice system.
-To quote Barabas et al.: "If machine learning is operationalized merely in the service of predicting individual future crime, then it becomes difficult to break cycles of criminalization that are driven by the iatrogenic effects of the criminal justice system itself.
-We posit that machine learning should not be used for prediction, but rather to surface covariates that are fed into a causal model for understanding the social, structural and psychological drivers of crime."
+To quote Barabas et al. (2017, p.
+1):

+If machine learning is operationalized merely in the service of predicting individual future crime, then it becomes difficult to break cycles of criminalization that are driven by the iatrogenic effects of the criminal justice system itself.
+We posit that machine learning should not be used for prediction, but rather to surface covariates that are fed into a causal model for understanding the social, structural and psychological drivers of crime.

 Effectively, this suggests that the algorithmic tools can be used to identify some of the deeper causes and types of bias and expose them for consideration.
 As tools, algorithms and platforms contain and express the notions and desires of their producers, which frames but does not entirely determine the actions of their users, which suggests that the sources of bias can emerge from the actions of either the tool makers or the tool users.
 In the case of multisided platforms, bias can emerge or be expressed on any side of the platform, even particular interactions between the sides.
-Yet because all the actions are digital and therefore leave a trace, they are visible and can be addressed. --- 98.
-Barabas et al., "Interventions Over Predictions," 1.
+Yet because all the actions are digital and therefore leave a trace, they are visible and can be addressed.

-Discussion and Conclusion Given that algorithms and digital platforms have become central in socioeconomic life, it is not surprising to find increasing scrutiny of their operations and outcomes.
+Discussion and Conclusion

+Given that algorithms and digital platforms have become central in socioeconomic life, it is not surprising to find increasing scrutiny of their operations and outcomes.
 As our review indicates, the issue of bias in algorithms and, by extension, platforms deserves significant attention, but only recently has it attracted such attention.
-During the Obama administration, a series of reports on the digital discrimination were commissioned.
+During the Obama administration, a series of reports on the digital discrimination were commissioned (U.S. Executive Office of the

+President, 2016, p.
+14).
 Despite resulting in little action, they raised awareness of the issues.
-In 2018, the European Union's new directive on data protection stipulated that users had a right to explanations of the reasons that relevant algorithms generated particular results, though its response was, in certain respects, problematic.
-More recently, not only the popular press but also the social sciences are considering the implications of digital bias.
+In 2018, the European Union's new directive on data protection stipulated that users had a right to explanations of the reasons that relevant algorithms generated particular results, though its response was, in certain respects, problematic (Kaminski, 2018).
+More recently, not only the popular press but also the social sciences are considering the implications of digital bias (Martin, 2018).

 Our review has demonstrated the variety of vectors through which bias can be expressed in algorithmic processes.
 Some of them may be easily remedied, for example, ensuring that the data input are not congenitally biased or that the algorithms are not unwittingly developing bias.
-Other biases, such as user bias, may, in certain cases, be virtually unstoppable, though as Edelman and Luca suggest, digital platforms could take concrete actions to minimize the opportunities for bias.
-It has been argued that organizations have an interest in preventing algorithmic bias, and thus it --- 99.
-U.S. Executive Office of the President, Big Data.
+Other biases, such as user bias, may, in certain cases, be virtually unstoppable, though as Edelman and Luca (2014) suggest, digital platforms could take concrete actions to minimize the opportunities for bias.
+It has been argued that organizations have an interest in preventing algorithmic bias, and thus it would not be induced deliberately (Chander, 2016).
+That may be true, but it is often the case that the producers of algorithms may not even consider the large number of ways in which bias can be manifested.